-Radhika Kainthla, M.D. is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Hematology-Oncology.
+Radhika Kainthla, M.D. is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Hematology and Oncology.
 She specializes in malignant hematology and gastrointestinal oncology, practicing at Clements University Hospital and Parkland Memorial Hospital.
-At Parkland, she is Medical Director of the Medical Oncology Clinics and the Cancer Liaison Physician for the Commission on Cancer.
+At Parkland, she is the Medical Director of the Medical Oncology Clinics and the Cancer Liaison Physician for the Commission on Cancer.

 A native of Texas, Dr. Kainthla received her undergraduate degree with honors in biochemistry from Southwestern University and her medical degree from UT Southwestern.
 She completed internal medicine residency training at Baylor College of Medicine.
 She then completed advanced training through a fellowship in hematology/oncology at UT Southwestern, where she served as Chief Fellow.

-Certified by the American Board of Internal Medicine in internal medicine, hematology, and medical oncology, she joined the UT Southwestern faculty in 2018.
+Certified by the American Board of Internal Medicine in hematology and medical oncology, Dr. Kainthla joined the UT Southwestern faculty in 2018.

-At UT Southwestern, she is Co-Director of the Frontiers in Neoplasia program, and teaches medical and graduate students and fellows through lectures and clinic rotations.
+At UT Southwestern, Dr. Kainthla is Co-Director of the Frontiers in Neoplasia program and teaches medical and graduate students and fellows through lectures and clinic rotations.
 She received the “MVP for Microanatomy” teaching award in 2021.

 She was named a Rising Star in Texas Monthly’s Texas Super Doctors in 2020 and 2021.